Thoughts on choosing the right gear

 The only exception might be done unless to the pack.
 Let’s say you take a random daypack and this will be your gear for your first trip.
 You will probably make it with it, but it is going to be really hard to carry all your stuff.
 Maybe you have an old backpack from the sixties that you found somewhere.
 That is going to be pretty stiff and uncomfortable.
 Shoulder straps probably will be worn out, there might not be a hip belt and your back will be all sweaty.
 So if you can afford a good pack then all the other stuff, are not so important anymore.
 You might have a heavy tent or sleeping bag, but a good pack will let you distribute the weight of it and it will be comfortable to carry.

 Why Is It So Costly?

-This is a long-term investment which will pay off rapidly.
+This is a long-term investment that will pay off rapidly.

-There is no doubt, that at the beginning you will make some mistakes, but traveling with someone who is more experience will help you learn fast.
-Also, in the backpacking discipline you can expect people to be a lot more forgiving toward your mistakes than anywhere else.
-It is about the community and being outdoors and even strangers more usually tend to help than laugh from someone's mistakes.
-In backpacking the mantra is “hike your own hike”.
+There is no doubt, that at the beginning you will make some mistakes, but traveling with someone who is more experienced will help you learn fast.
+Also, in the backpacking discipline, you can expect people to be a lot more forgiving toward your mistakes than anywhere else.
+It is about the community and being outdoors and even strangers more usually tend to help than a laugh from someone’s mistakes.
+In backpacking, the mantra is “hike your own hike”.
 You don’t have to fit in and be like everyone else.
 You can do it your own way.
 And that is fine.

 Start developing your navigation skills in safe places.